netsurf-browser/toolchains/gcc/config/mips/sb1.md

 ;; register as destination.

 ;; ???
 SB-1 can co-issue a load with a dependent arith insn if it executes on ;; an EX unit.
-Can not co-issue if the dependent insn executes on an LS unit.
+Cannot co-issue if the dependent insn executes on an LS unit.
 ;; SB-1A can always co-issue here.

 ;; A load normally has a latency of zero cycles.
 In some cases, dependent